1. Why use this guide?

 - BT 31 (by company name) for overseas railway companies dissolved after 1856

 Consult Parliamentary papers (£) for local and private acts of parliament relating to the construction of railways which usually required parliamentary sanction.

 7. Records held elsewhere

 Consult appendix 3 of Railway records: A guide to sources by Cliff Edwards (Public Record Office, 2001), which has a guide to railway company records held by local archives.
+Also consult the 'railway records across the land' resource on the 'All change!' on Britain's railways page.
 Search the ARCHON Directory to find out contact details of local record offices.